peteroupc/encoding/api/com.upokecenter.text.Encodings.md

- character (U + FFFD), and when writing to the byte array, any characters that can't be encoded are replaced with the byte 0x3f (the question mark character). <p>In the .NET implementation, this method is implemented as an extension method to any String object and can be called as follows: <code>str.EncodeToBytes(enc)</code>.
+ character (U + FFFD), and when writing to the byte array, any characters that can't be encoded are replaced with the byte 0x3f (the question mark character). <p>In the .NET implementation, this method is implemented as an extension method to any string object and can be called as follows: <code>str.EncodeToBytes(enc)</code>.
 If the object's class already has a EncodeToBytes method with the same parameters, that method takes precedence over this extension method.</p> <p>In